 | Out-of-State Tuition (avg.) | $25,000 – $32,000/year |

-Top Universities in Alabama 2026 – Rankings
+What Are the Top Universities in Alabama for 2026?

 | Rank | University | City | Type | Enrollment |